ddd-by-examples/library/README.md

                                      new BeanPropertyRowMapper<>(BookDatabaseEntity.class), bookId.getBookId())))
                 .getOrElse(none());
     }
     ...
 }
 ```
-_Please note that despite having the ability to choose different persistence implementations for aggregates
-it is recommended to stick to one option within the app/team_
+_Please note that despite having the ability to **choose different persistence implementations** for aggregates it is recommended to stick to one option within the app/team._

 ### Architecture-code gap
-We put a lot of attention to keep the consistency between the overall architecture (including diagrams)
-and the code structure.
-Having identified bounded contexts we could organize them in modules (packages, to
-be more specific).
-Thanks to this we gain the famous microservices' autonomy, while having a monolithic
-application.
-Each package has well defined public API, encapsulating all implementation details by using
-package-protected or private scopes.
+We put a lot of attention to keep the **consistency** between the overall architecture (including diagrams) and the code structure.
+Having identified bounded contexts we could **organize** them in modules (packages, to be more specific).
+Thanks to this we gain the famous **microservices' autonomy**, while having a monolithic application.
+Each package has **well defined public API**, encapsulating all implementation details by using package-protected or private scopes.

 Just by looking at the package structure:
 ```
 └── library
     ├── catalogue